Cataracts

 There are no medications, eye drops, exercises or glasses that will reverse or prevent cataract formation.
 Cataract surgery should be considered when changes in your vision interfere with your daily activities, such as the ability to drive safely, read or watch tv comfortably, cook, shop, or see your medication labels.
 Cataract surgery removes the cloudy lens and replaces it with a clear intraocular lens implant (IOL).

-All of our doctors have special interest in cataract surgery and all use a small incision method of cataract removal.
+Our doctors have special interest in cataract surgery and use a small incision method of cataract removal.
 This enables faster recovery time with less risk to our patients.
-Typically, cataract surgery lasts about 20-30 minutes and is done on an outpatient basis at our own dedicated eye surgery center, InSight Surgery and Laser on Northpointe Drive.
+Typically, cataract surgery lasts about 10-15 minutes and is done on an outpatient basis at our own dedicated eye surgery center, InSight Surgery and Laser on Northpointe Drive.
 During cataract surgery, a very small incision will be made and a probe the size of a pen tip will be used to break up the cataract and gently suction it away.
 Then a folded intraocular lens implant will be inserted through the small incision.
-Once inserted, the IOL unfolds perfectly into place.
+Once inserted, the lens implant unfolds perfectly into place.

 You will go home soon after the surgery and relax for the rest of the day.
 Everyone heals somewhat differently, but many patients find they can resume their everyday activities within a day or two.
 After the procedure, colors may seem more vibrant and your vision will be more in focus.
 Restored vision often motivates patients to resume the tasks and hobbies that their cataracts once prevented them from doing – you might even be inspired to take up some new hobbies.
 And why not?
 Cataract surgery doesn’t just improve your vision – it opens up a whole world of possibilities.

-In the past, if you needed to have cataract surgery and had astigmatism, you would still experience blurred and distorted vision after the procedure because the standard IOL lens implant used could not correct corneal astigmatism.
-The FDA approved a Toric IOL to correct astigmatism several years ago.
-The unique design of the AcrySof™® Toric lens provides significantly improved distance vision.
-For most patients with astigmatism, a toric lens can minimize the need for distance vision glasses after cataract surgery.
+In the past, if you needed to have cataract surgery and had astigmatism, you would still experience blurred and distorted vision after the procedure because the standard lens implant used could not correct corneal astigmatism.
+The FDA approved a Toric lens implant to correct astigmatism several years ago.
+The unique design of the Toric lens implant provides significantly improved distance vision.
+For most patients with astigmatism, a Toric lens implant can minimize the need for distance vision glasses after cataract surgery.

-video: Phaco Cataract Surgery with Multifocal Toric Lens
+video: Cataract Surgery with a Multifocal Toric lens implant (to correct astigmatism and near vision)

 Are there any special risks?